 Pronounced "ro͞o", a French term, is the result of combining and heating equal amounts of fat and starch.
 Roux is the basis of sauces and gravies.
 The fat content is typically butter, but other fats include oil and/or pan drippings from sauteed or roasted meats.
 A roux is the base of a dish or sauce; it is not a sauce on its own.

-Melt the fat first, then sprinkle in the flour stirring constantly.
-This initial step cooks the raw flour.
-Raw flour tastes awful!
+Melt the fat first, then sprinkle in an equal amount of flour or cornstarch, stirring constantly.
+Fat can be butter, oil or meat drippings.
+Sprinkle in equal amounts of flour or cornstarch and whisk.
+This initial step cooks the raw flour or cornstarch.
 After about two minutes or so the flour is done.
 At this point, you can do a couple of things:

-- Add the roux directly to a soup or stew for thickening
+- Add the mixture directly to a soup or stew for thickening

 - Add a liquid to the fat and flour to make a sauce or gravy and stir constantly on low heat

 Use equal amounts of butter and flour, melt fat in a heavy-bottom skillet.

 Once fat has melted, sprinkle in flour or cornstarch stirring continually.

 Three types of roux

 There are various degrees of roux: the first being white, the next is blonde and the third is dark.
 Each of these is the first step in creating a delicious sauce or gravy.
 When first making, the mixture will be thin, then will thicken as it cooks, becoming "blonde" roux; once it has reached the blonde stage, the mixture's binding power begins to lessen, and it becomes thin again, but darker.
 Generally speaking, a dark roux is thinner and offers a more deep, robust flavor than white or blonde.

 White roux is thin and used for white sauces, blonde roux is thicker than white and is used for thickening soups and stews, dark roux is the thinnest and is used primarily for adding a deep flavor to gravies and gumbos.